jonathanzliu/DexCoverPad/README.md

                     kernel uhid ──► "DeX Touchpad Mouse" ──► DeX cursor
 ```

-- `ShizukuUserService` is instantiated by Shizuku, not by us.
+- `ShizukuUserService` is instantiated by Shizuku.
 Shizuku creates the
   app package context, makes the `Application`, and calls the `(Context)`
   constructor with that `Application`.
 The class therefore must extend
   `IMouseControl.Stub` (an `IBinder`) and expose a public `(Context)` and/or `()`